littleroot/blog/_pages/format-on-save-sublime.md

 ---
-title: Run an external formatter on save in Sublime
+title: Run a language-specific formatter on save in Sublime
 layout: page
 permalink: /format-on-save-sublime/
 ---